Sky Mangel: Friendship with Lana Crawford

 Neval attributed Sky's support and friendship to the reasons why Lana gains the confidence to come out.
 Following this, Sky is shown questioning her own sexuality as she works on a project with Lana.
 Neval told another Inside Soap columnist that Lana is unaware that Sky's attitude could be changing, but the viewers would get that sense.
-As the storyline progresses, Lana receives mixed signals from Sky, who is starting to wonder is her connection with Lana could also be physical.
+As the storyline progresses, Lana receives mixed signals from Sky, who is starting to wonder if her connection with Lana could also be physical.
 Neval said that Sky was going on a journey of her own, which her character thought she understood.
 When Lana informs Sky that her family are moving back to Canada, they carry out some late night "guerilla gardening" around Lassiters Hotel, which Neval thought was "a very Sky and Lana thing to do".
 As they enjoy the reaction to their efforts, Sky kisses Lana.

 The second kiss between the characters attracted attention from the press, who named it the serial's first on-screen lesbian kiss.
 As it was shown during a G-rated timeslot, it provoked a strong reaction from radio callers and conservative groups, who accused Neighbours of "making homosexuality look cool".
 Peter Stokes, the chief executive of Christian group Salt Shakers, commented "It just saddens me that we give our young people the message that these relationships are OK".
 The show's executive producer Ric Pellizzeri's response was that Neighbours was reflecting reality by becoming more contemporary.
 He said, "We are not condoning or promoting homosexuality...ultimately, we're telling a story about tolerance".
 Pellizzeri also added that the kiss was as far as the show would go, but it would not be "dissuaded from telling stories about homosexuality".
 Neval added that the storyline was not sensationalist and she thought the writers had explored all the emotions involved, so viewers understood where the characters involved were coming from.